TBau23/messageAI/README.md

 # MessageAI - AI-Powered Messaging App

-A production-quality messaging application built with React Native, Expo, and Firebase.
+A messaging application built with React Native, Expo, and Firebase.
 Features real-time messaging, group chats, offline support, read receipts, and AI-powered translation and cultural insights for international communication.

-## 🎯 MVP Features

-✅ **Core Messaging**
-- One-on-one chat functionality
-- Real-time message delivery between multiple users
-- Message persistence (survives app restarts)
-- Optimistic UI updates (messages appear instantly)
-- Message timestamps

-✅ **User Management**
-- User authentication (email/password)
-- User profiles with display names
-- Online/offline status indicators

-✅ **Group Chat**
-- Create group conversations (3+ users)
-- Group naming
-- Message attribution (sender names in groups)
-- Group participant list

-✅ **Read Receipts**
-- Single grey checkmark (✓) - Message sent
-- Double grey checkmark (✓✓) - Message delivered to all
-- Double blue checkmark (✓✓) - Message read by all
-- Works in both direct and group chats

-✅ **Notifications**
-- Foreground notification banners for incoming messages
-- Smart notifications (don't show for currently open chat)
-- Tap to navigate to conversation

-✅ **Offline Support**
-- SQLite local cache for instant loading
-- Firestore offline persistence
-- Network status monitoring
-- Visual network status indicators

-✅ **AI Features** (International Communicator Persona)
-- Real-time message translation (inline)
-- Automatic language detection
-- Cultural context hints and explanations
-- Formality level adjustment
-- Slang and idiom explanations
-- Conversation insights extraction

-## 📋 Prerequisites
+## Prerequisites

 Before you begin, ensure you have: